jessamarie/network-programming/assignment4/README.txt

 ./rsync client/server [port]

 # IMPORTANT NOTES:
- -
+ - My implementation does not allow the server to know the hash of a file that it doesn't have.
+It will calculate this upon the next update of the file list.
  - The following file/filetypes will be ignored as implemented in the is_valid_file() method:
        *	".",
        *	"..",
        *	".4220_file.list.txt",
        *	".4220_file_list.server.txt",
        *	the [a.out] file, or
        *    .pdf files
        *    .c files

-# test cases passed:
+# testing:

-Assume server starts with no files and is running
+I only used .txt files from size 0 to size 760000 to test this program.

+Assume at the beginning of each test run the server is started, runs the test run and contains no files.

+clients:
-TC1: run client that contains all old versions of files
+      O : client with old files only

-1. run client from /server_dir
-      a. sync /client_old files
-      b. sync /client_new files
-      c. sync /client_none files
-      d. sync /client_old files (should have the new ones)
+      N : client with new files only
+      E : client with an empty directory
+      M : client with mixed only/new files

+Test runs: (run these clients sequentially)
+TC1: O (puts all to server) -> N (puts all to server) -> O (gets all from server) -> server exits
+TC2:

 # Sample output given below: